davebm1/c-SparkFun-serLCD/README.md

-# SparkFun SerLCD - RGB Backlight (Qwiic)
+# SparkFun SerLCD - RGB Backlight [(Qwiic)](https://www.sparkfun.com/products/16398)

 ## C language i2c demonstration code for the Raspberry Pi

 Tested with: Raspberry Pi 4B / Raspbian GNU/Linux 11 (bullseye) with the SparkFun 20x4 serLCD.

-This code is ported with reference to the python script [here](https://github.com/shigeru-kawaguchi/Python-SparkFun-SerLCD) and the Arduino library [here](https://github.com/sparkfun/SparkFun_SerLCD_Arduino_Library).
+This code is ported with reference to this [python script](https://github.com/shigeru-kawaguchi/Python-SparkFun-SerLCD) and this [Arduino library](https://github.com/sparkfun/SparkFun_SerLCD_Arduino_Library).

+---

+### Quick Start

+1. edit DEV_PATH and I2C_ADDRESS in example.h as necessary
+2. make
+3. ./example
+4. ctrl-c to terminate

 ---
 This is C language demonstration code for the above liquid crystal display module.
 The included control functions are a minimum set to :-